-Cook to Impress with these Delicious Recipes - Straight from an Italian Trattoria!
+Cook to Impress with these Delicious Recipes - Straight from an Italian Restaurant!

-At our June 28th VeroTalk (Watch the recording HERE) we visited with Mother-Daughter-Winemaker-Chef duo Patti and Jacqueline Mitchell of Ojai Pacific View Vineyard & Winery in California and Trattoria Risorgimento in Piedmont Italy.
-While we chatted about wine, travel and food, Chef Jacqueline cooked away at the trattoria, which is popular even with the locals, so you know it’s good!
-She shared with us two delicious recipes, direct from the authentic Trattoria’s traditional menu: Bagnet Verd Parsley Sauce, and Tajarin Pasta.
+Jacqueline is actually more than just a chef, she also runs Ojai Pacific View with her mother, Patti Mitchell.
+In fact, at our VeroTalk with the Mother-Daughter-Winemaker-Chef duo we found them split between California and Trattoria Risorgimento in Piedmont Italy.
+We chatted about wine, travel and food, and Chef Jacqueline cooked away at the trattoria, which is popular even with the locals, so you know it’s good!
+She shared with us two delicious recipes, direct from the authentic Italian restaurant’s traditional menu: Bagnet Verd Parsley Sauce, and Tajarin Pasta.

 Made with typical ingredients from Northern Italy, the parsley based Bagnet Verd (or literally ‘green sauce’) is an ubiquitous part of Piemontese cuisine.
 It is one of those recipes that have a million incarnations and every person makes it a little different, based on nonna’s family recipe.
 It makes appearances in multiple dishes, as a condiment such as with Bollito Misto (or a mixture of boiled meats) or as a more integral part such as Acciughe al Verde (Anchovies in Green Sauce) where the anchovies are marinated and covered in the bagnet sauce.
-Jacqueline paired her Bagnet Verd with Tuma, a soft local cheese, and her and her mom’s 2017 Dolcetto red wine, available to purchase in our online shop.
+Bagnet verd is also very commonly served over cheeses during an aperitivo or happy hour.

-Tajarin Pasta with Sausage Sauce, or Tajarin al Ragu di Salsiccia as it is known in its native Piemonte, is one of the most classic pasta dishes in the region, along with Agnolotti del Plin, or small hand pinched ravioli.
+Tajarin Pasta with Sausage Sauce, or Tajarin al Sugo di Salsiccia as it is known in its native Piemonte, is one of the most classic pasta dishes in the region, along with Agnolotti del Plin, or small hand pinched ravioli.
 These tajarin noodles show just how easy it can be to make fresh pasta at home.
 The art of cutting them by hand, slicing so thin that they are finer than angel hair pasta, is something many chefs spend years practicing.
-Gioele and Elisa Colonna of Trattoria Risorgimento remember first slicing the pasta as children, guided by their mother’s steady hand.
+Gioele and Elisa Colonna of the Italian restaurant Trattoria Risorgimento remember first slicing the pasta as children, guided by their mother’s steady hand.
 Now, as adults, they take great pride in the finely sliced pasta they serve today.
 Don’t be discouraged if first attempts result in thicker Tajarin… practice makes perfect!
-Jacqueline paired Tajarin al Ragu di Salsiccia with Jacqueline and Patti’s 2018 Dolcetto red wine, buy it in our online shop.

 Bagnet Verd Parsley Sauce and Fresh Cheese